aptech/docs/docs/CR-stof.rst

 ----------------
 .. function:: stof(x)

-    :param x: string or NxK matrix containing character elements to be converted.
+    :param x:
-    :type x: TODO
+    :type x: string or NxK matrix containing character elements to be converted

     :returns: y (*matrix*), the floating point equivalents of the ASCII numbers in x.